 Orange juice or apple cider can be good substitutes, with a similar sweet and fruity flavor.

 For pre-cooked ham, you're mainly reheating it.
-An internal temperature of about 140°F (60°C) indicates it's warmed through.
+An internal temperature of about 140°F (60°C) means it’s warmed through.
+If you don’t have a thermometer, you can check by slicing into the thickest part—it should feel hot in the center and the juices should be steaming.

 Other pork recipes you may like